wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 ### Verify data mappings

-Execute the following command from your SSH-client window.
+Execute the following command from your SSH client window.

 ```bash
 cat ~/exercise-materials/wis2box-test-data/data-mappings.yml
 ```

-These are the data-mappings currently used on your wis2box-instance.
+These are the data mappings currently used on your wis2box instance.

 !!! question
     Which plugins are configured for your dataset ?